imodpasteur/ShareLoc.XYZ/docs/how-to-upload-slides.md

 -----
-## 3. Drag and drop file/files
+## 3. Drag and drop the files

- __If you want to upload multiple files for the same sample__

-    i.e. localization table with corresponding widefield image

-    __Please select them by pressing `Ctrl` on your keyboard__

 ![DragDrop](https://user-images.githubusercontent.com/56833522/125959033-2cad304e-8290-4ce8-a8b8-dd5c9df32d98.png)

+ If you want to upload data with **multiple channels or modalities** (e.g. with widefield image) for the field of view, drag and drop the file all together.

 -----
 ## 4. Take a screenshot